 • Localized pain to the low back area that can be unilateral or bilateral depending on what is injured

 • Movement of the low back may be limited by pain – the direction of limitation will depend on the structures involved

 Your physiotherapist will be able to diagnose and treat common causes of low back pain.
 In most of the above cases the initial aim is to reduce pain and inflammation.
 This may involve a period of rest.
 Your physiotherapist may at this time use electrotherapeutic modalities, ice, heat, gentle soft tissue techniques and gentle exercises.

 Once the initial pain has settled your physiotherapist will aim to restore full function of the low back.
 This may include mobilizations, more vigorous soft tissue techniques, stretches, and strengthening exercises to restore the muscle support system (corset) of the lumbar spine.
 Mobilizations would not however be used in the case instability, with the main treatment being the strengthening of the muscular corset.
-Your physiotherapist will also educate you on correct posture and preventative measures to reduce the reoccurrence of low back pain (e.g. correct lifting techniques, walking aids to prevent falls in the elderly).
+Your physiotherapist will also educate you on correct posture and preventative measures to reduce the recurrence of low back pain (e.g. correct lifting techniques, walking aids to prevent falls in the elderly).